 Our St. Lucy Feast Day Family Traditions

-Traditionally on St. Lucy’s feast day, the oldest daughter of the family wears a white gown (or white dress), a red sash, and a green wreath (often with candles) on her head as a crown.
+Traditionally on St. Lucy’s feast day, the oldest daughter (skip this part if only have boys:) of the family wears a white gown (or white dress), a red sash, and a green wreath (often with candles) on her head as a crown.
 The white gown is meant to signify purity since St. Lucy died a virgin.
 The red sash represents her martyrdom- she died out of love for God.
 The wreath on her head means “eternal”- God’s love is never-ending and eternal.
 The candles bring forth light, which is what her name represents.
 Lucia means “light.”

 The young daughter, all dressed up, will then bring sweet rolls or donuts (something sweet) to her family.
-In our family, we normally do cinnamon buns!
+In our family, we normally do cinnamon buns and Spiced Citrus!
 The kids love it since we don’t get them very often!
+The image below are some shortcuts to make it a little easier if you don’t want to make everything from scratch:).
+This is what we use:)

 Another great tradition on St. Lucy’s Day is to go visit a light show or drive around town looking at Christmas lights!
-We try to do this every year now- we get in our matching Pajamas (here are the ones we love) make a cup of hot chocolates, Christmas cookies (here are the ones we make), pile in the car and go enjoy our neighborhood Christmas lights!
+We try to do this every year now- we get in our matching Pajamas (here are the ones we love) make a cup of Spiced cirtus tea or hot chocolates will do too:), Christmas cookies (here are the ones we make), pile in the car and go enjoy our neighborhood Christmas lights!

 In Christ,